What is Leeds RAP?

 - ECON 2010: Microeconomics (4 credits)

 - MATH 1071: Finite Math (3 credits) or MATH 1081: Business Calculus (3 credits)

 - WRTG 1150/1250: First Year Writing or Arts & Sciences Core Class (3 credits)

 - BADM 1260 First Year Global Experience with Spring Break trip abroad (2 credits)

 - BCOR 1020: Business Statistics (3 credits)

 - MATH 1081: Business Calculus or Arts & Sciences Core Class (3 credits)

 - Arts & Sciences Core Class (3 credits)

-When applying for Housing, as a first choice select "Residential Academic Programs" from the first dropdown menu.
+When applying for housing, as a first choice select "Residential Academic Programs" from the first dropdown menu.
 Then you will see a second drop down menu.
 Select "Williams Village" on the program/hall assignment preference section.
-Participation is mandatory for all residents who select and are assigned to the Leeds RAP program.
+Participation is mandatory for all residents who select and are assigned to the Leeds RAP.
+Please note there is a fee for participating in this RAP.
 Please note there is an extra fee for participating in this RAP.

-We will contact all interested students via email after they have made application through the housing reservation system.
+The Leeds RAP will contact all interested students via email after they have applied through the housing reservation system.